awsdocs/amazon-ec2-user-guide/doc_source/create-instance-store-ami.md

       grub (GNU GRUB 0.97)
       ```

-1. Install the following partition management packages using the package manager for your distribution\.
+1. <a name="partition"></a>Install the following partition management packages using the package manager for your distribution\.

    + `gdisk` \(some distributions may call this package `gptfdisk` instead\)